-Six of the libraries possessed machinery for humidity control, but in two cases the apparatus was not in use at all and in a third instance, the plant was effective only in cool weather, because of the lack of a refrigerator.
+Six of the libraries possessed machinery for humidity control, but in two cases the apparatus was not in use at all, and in a third instance the plant was effective only in cool weather because of the lack of a refrigerator.
 An attempt was made, several years previously, to use the third-mentioned plant in the summer, but when the advent of a spell of cooler weather precipitated the moisture from the air in the stacks upon the books stored therein, resulting in extensive damage from molding, the attempt was abandoned.
-All of the equipment in full time use was of the water-curtain type with no means of regulating the temperature of the water save in one instance where modern thermostatic control had just been installed. average library using average equipment could not control the humidity of the air within its stacks very closely.
+All of the equipment in full-time use was of the water-curtain type, with no means of regulating the temperature of the water, save in one instance where modern thermostatic control had just been installed.
+The average library using average equipment could not control the humidity of the air within its stacks very closely.

-The situation regarding the protection of books from the action of daylight was considerably better than that dealing with the other phases of protection, for 10 of the 13 selected libraries minimized the effect of the actinic rays of light by the total elimination of windows in 3 cases, or by the use of thick glass in the remaining 7 examples.
+The situation regarding the protection of books from the action of daylight was considerably better than that with respect to the other phases of protection, for 10 of the 13 selected libraries minimized the effect of the actinic rays of light by the total elimination of windows in 3 cases, or by the use of thick glass in the remaining 7 examples.
 In only one instance was sunlight admitted freely to the stacks and it may be noted that excessive deterioration was apparent in this case.
-Book stacks, in general, were found to be lighted by small, frosted incandescent bulbs which were switched on and off as required.
+Book stacks, in general, were found to be lighted by small, frosted incandescent bulbs, which were switched on and off as required.
 This is a very desirable practice.

-"Yellowing" was observed in hot, dry, and dusty places in the path of direct sunlight.
-Books stored in diffused light seemed to be "Brittling" was also observed under the same cirlittle affected. cumstances.
+"Yellowing" and "brittling" were observed in hot, dry, and dusty places in the path of direct sunlight.
+Books stored in diffused light were in a superior condition.